-Figure 4 (a) shows the visualization of document collection of medical abstracts (in 298 files, and taking 215 terms into account) without the data mapping framework.
+Figure 5 (a) shows the visualization of document collection of medical abstracts (in 298 files, and taking 215 terms into account) without the data mapping framework.
 This figure shows the importance of including semantic meaning within the visualization system so that the data analyst can analyze the data more effectively.
 For example, an analyst would be completely lost in numerical data when he wants the association between the terms that are being visualized to the set of documents he has selected.
-Figure 4 (b) changes the same visualization in (a) to a more comprehensible visualization by presenting the document when the user clicks over a particular data entry.
+Figure 5 (b) changes the same visualization in (a) to a more comprehensible visualization by presenting the document when the user clicks over a particular data entry.
+Figure 6 shows the XML encoding produced by the Data Generation helper component.